 Vancity Buzz article: vancitybuzz.com/2014/11/surrey-light-rail-project-passes-first-hurdle-secure-federal-funding/

-From Daryl Dela Cruz, Better Surrey Rapid Transit Campaign Director
+For additional info, contact: Daryl Dela Cruz, Campaign Manager – Better Surrey Rapid Transit.

 Call: 81-80-3962-9281 or ask for a Skype or Line handle

 (Note: Daryl is currently out of country; long-distance fees apply)

 Disclaimer: Better Surrey Rapid Transit (SkyTrain for Surrey) is an ongoing, issues-oriented activism campaign and is NOT an election campaign.

 Below: this advertisement keeps our website up and running.
 Thank you for your understanding.